 A real claim, worked out

 Definitions only get you so far — the real "aha" comes from running an actual bill through all three numbers.
 Say your dog needs treatment that totals a $2,000 vet bill, and your plan has a $250 annual deductible, 80% reimbursement, and a $5,000 annual limit.
 (Illustrative figures, not a quote.)
-Here's how most carriers calculate your check, step by step:
+Here is one common deductible-first calculation, step by step:

 - Start with the covered bill: $2,000.